stolostron/applier/README.md

 - `encodeBase64` which base64 encode a string, but `b64enc` from sprig can be used.
 - `include` which include a template.

-A Header file can be specified and if so will be included at the beginning of each template
+A Header file can be specified containing go/text `block` or `define` and if so will be included at the beginning of each template.
+This allows you to add extra business logic in your templates.
 ## Template examples:

 - `applier render --values examples/values.yaml --paths examples/simple`